-It’s not just a cliché that sound recordists are pictured in films and documentaries with their cans on; it’s an essential.
+It’s not just a cliché that sound recordists are pictured in films and documentaries with their cans on; it’s an essential part of successfully capturing the parts of the aural environment you're targetting.

 Whenever possible, record with headphones on or earbuds in so that you can hear what the recorder is capturing.
 This will alert you to the most troublesome of sounds: wind.